-As part of our 2025 goals, we aim to achieve 12 million kWh of energy savings.
+As part of our 2025 goals, we aim to achieve 12 million kWh of energy savings from a 2019 baseline.
 In 2020, we completed projects that will yield 2.6 million kWh in annual energy savings.
 Initiatives that contributed to these savings include: